jeanctech/git-notes/Collaborative-Flow.md

-# Collaborative Flow on Github
+# Collaborative Flow - Github

 The collaborative workflow on GitHub involves multiple developers working together on a source code project using Git and GitHub.
 This process is based on collaboration, code review, and conflict management efficiently.
 Here I present a common collaborative workflow: